Answer: They all have a beginning and and end (goodbyes/ farewells).

 FREE Ebook, 101 Words You’ll Never Learn in School

 To receive a free download of RLE’s ebook, “101 English Words You Won’t Learn in School” (which contains over 101 different words and phrases of informal English) click here.
-Join over 50,000 people from more than 50 countries in the Real Life English international Community on Facebook.
+Join our international community of people from more than 150 countries in the Real Life English international Community on Facebook.
 It’s free, fun, and we’ll help you learn English every day.

 What is your favorite way of greeting someone?